-Additionally, the 2075: Building the Future Today lays out a vision for the Conference and the way that the Conference will serve the Conference which includes the local church.
+Additionally, the 2075: Building the Future Today lays out a vision for the Conference and the way that the Conference will serve the Conference including:

-In regards to the proposed constiution and bylaws, there are several important pieces to answer this question.
+In regards to the proposed constiution and bylaws, there are several important pieces to address this question.

 Article V Conference Members